How making time for writing can actually be accomplished

 When you work on a content performance team, at some point, people will need something from you or need to talk with you.
 And let’s not forget about the value of interpersonal collaboration.

 Make time for that, too.
-That could be a quick standup meeting, specific time slots for brainstorming, or maybe a weekly touch base.
-I’m a fan of booking meetings – even short ones – for brainstorming.
-And as Adam Morgan said: Make sure you tell people what the discussion is about so they can think about the topic at hand.
+It could be a quick standup meeting, specific time slots for brainstorming, or maybe a weekly touch base.
+I’m a fan of booking meetings—even short ones—for brainstorming.
+As Adam Morgan said on “The Business Storytelling Show,” make sure you tell people what the discussion is about so they can think about the topic at hand.